-Moss, a Democrat, was the representative for California's 3rd congressional district from 1953 to 1978.
+Moss was the representative for California’s 3rd congressional district and was a Democrat.
+He served from 1953 to 1978.

 Moss is shown as a purple triangle ▲ in our ideology-leadership chart below.
 Each dot was a member of the House of Representatives in 1978 positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).

 The chart is based on the bills Moss sponsored and cosponsored.
 See full analysis methodology.

 Moss was the primary sponsor of 1 bill that was enacted:

 - H.R.
 4220 (94th): A bill to designate the Veterans’ Administration hospital in Loma Linda, Calif., as the Jerry L. Pettis Memorial Veteran’s Hospital.